photoprism/photoprism-docs/docs/getting-started/updates.md

 ### Facial Recognition ###

-Existing users may index faces in originals without performing a complete rescan:
+Existing users may index faces without performing a complete rescan by running this command in a terminal:

 ```
 docker-compose exec photoprism photoprism faces index
 ```

 For a fresh start e.g. after upgrading from a development preview, remove known people and faces before re-indexing:

 ```
 docker-compose exec photoprism photoprism faces reset -f